megamillions/Link-Verification/README.md

 # Link Verification

- Looks at a URL to see if any linked pages produce 404 errors.
+Check that all links on a page are valid,

+and print out any problematic links with error.

 Designed for use with Al Sweigart's Automate the Boring Stuff with Python: Chapter 11.